mc776/HideousDestructor/hd_manual.md

   GZdoom actor name: `PortableLadder`
   Loadout code: `lad`

-  Use while on a ledge (above or below) to deploy.
+  Use while facing a ledge (above or below) to deploy.

   From below, stand as close to the ledge as possible and look right into the wall.